rahijalali/project-3/README.md

 ## Acknowledgement

 I would like to acknowledge my Code Institute mentor, Komal, for his guidance and encouragement on this project.
-My family for testing my work and offering positive thoughts and hot cups of tea throughout the project.